Vibronav/acquisition/README.md

   --no-dobot            Argument need to be provided if dobot is NOT used during recordings --needle-length NEEDLE_LENGTH
-                        Length of whole needle in cm --starting-position STARTING_POSITION
+                        Length of whole needle in cm --z-offset Z_OFFSET   Z-axis offset in cm, if not provided default offset will be used --starting-position STARTING_POSITION
                         Starting position of the needle in cm (default: 0.0 cm).
 Used only by mode without cube